UM-LPM/GIANT/docs/GIANT_overview.md

-# GenIATraP Overview
+# GIANT Overview

-The **General Intelligent Agents Training Platform (GenIATraP)** is an open-source project that provides a flexible and modular environment for training intelligent agents using a variety of machine-learning techniques.
+The **General Intelligent Agent Trainer (GIANT)** is an open-source project that provides a flexible and modular environment for training intelligent agents using a variety of machine-learning techniques.
 It integrates existing solutions such as metaheuristic frameworks and game engines, enabling seamless training and evaluation of agents.
-With support for Unity as a simulation environment and the EARS framework for optimization, GenIATraP allows researchers and developers to explore advanced decision-making systems, including Behavior Trees, Neural Networks, and evolutionary algorithms.
+With support for Unity as a simulation environment and the EARS framework for optimization, GIANT allows researchers and developers to explore advanced decision-making systems, including Behavior Trees, Neural Networks, and evolutionary algorithms.

 Agents can be trained in both **Single** and **Multi-Agent** scenarios, leveraging parallelization at two levels: within a single Unity instance and across multiple Unity instances.
 The platform is designed for extensibility, making introducing new problem domains easy, comparing different training methods, and visualizing results.
 Additionally, manual testing support enables human players to compete against AI-driven solutions, offering valuable insights into agent performance.

-GenIATraP bridges AI research and game development, providing a structured environment where new AI techniques can be tested, benchmarked, and refined within interactive and dynamic simulations.
+GIANT bridges AI research and game development, providing a structured environment where new AI techniques can be tested, benchmarked, and refined within interactive and dynamic simulations.

-So if you are an AI researcher, game developer, or hobbyist—you may have different goals when using GenIATraP.
+So if you are an AI researcher, game developer, or hobbyist—you may have different goals when using GIANT.
 To ease your transition, we provide background materials covering key concepts in **[machine learning](/docs/introduction_to_machine_learning.md)**, **[game design](/docs/basics_of_game_design.md)**, **[AI controllers](/docs/AI_controllers.md)** and more.
 If you're new to any of these topics, we highly recommend reviewing these resources before getting started.

-The rest of this documentation provides a deep dive into GenIATraP, including its core components, training methodologies, and implementation details.
+The rest of this documentation provides a deep dive into GIANT, including its core components, training methodologies, and implementation details.
 By the end, you’ll have a clear understanding of how to use the platform effectively.
-Subsequent sections will walk you through setting up and using GenIATraP for your projects.
+Subsequent sections will walk you through setting up and using GIANT for your projects.

 # General Idea
 The conceptual platform comprises three fundamental components: a **Machine Learning (ML) framework**, an **Evaluation Environment**, and a **Web API** intended to facilitate seamless integration between these two components.